 Pine at Hoyt Arboretum

-Pine, it has 3 needles
+Like ponderosa pine, it has 3 needles

 bundle.
-Jeffrey Pine needles typically grow
+Jeffrey pine needles typically grow

-The cones are 6 to 10 inches long and have a
+cones are 6 to 10 inches long and have a

 sharp prickle on each scale.
 Although Jeffrey cones are often described